loiclovitana/Hockey_BI/Readme.md

 # Hockey BI
-Hockey BI is a project designed to gather, store, and analyze data from the Swiss hockey league and the [Hockey Manager website](https://www.hockeymanager.ch/).
+Hockey BI is a project designed to gather, store, and analyze data from the Swiss hockey league.
 By scraping data and storing it in a structured backend, this project enables in-depth analysis, player valuation insights, and actionable recommendations for fantasy hockey enthusiasts and analysts.

+> [!CAUTION]
+> This project is not affiliated with, endorsed by, or connected to hockeymanager.ch or its owners.
+> The website hockeymanager.ch and its contents are protected by intellectual property laws and are the exclusive property of Redesign Sagl de Camorino.
+> Use of this software may violate the Terms of Service of hockeymanager.ch or other applicable laws.
+The authors of this project do not assume any responsibility for misuse.
+You are solely responsible for ensuring that your use of this software complies with all legal and contractual obligations.

 ---